-When we talk about technical education in India, there is hardly anyone who has not heard about the Indian Institutes of Technology (IITs).
-One of the most highly reputed institutions the IIT in India is the finest and up-to-date place to get an education and do research.
-It is the dream of every student who has qualified the intermediates to qualify for the JEE (Main) for the IITs.
+When we talk about technical education in India, there would hardly be anyone who would not have heard about the Indian Institutes of Technology (IITs).
+One of the most prestigious institutes in India, IIT is the best and latest place to get education and do research.
+Every student who has passed intermediate dreams of qualifying for JEE (Main) for IIT.

-The reputation is established in the fact that the top leaders of the technical field like Infosys, Google, Paytm, RBI, Flipkart, and Politics are from the IITs.
-What makes them so special is the fact the education is directly in sync with the latest standards and is updated on a regular basis which makes learning even more appropriate for students in the competitive world.
+The reputation is established by the fact that top leaders in the tech sector, like Infosys, Google, Paytm, RBI, Flipkart, and politics, are from IITs.
+What makes them so special is the fact that the education is directly in line with the latest standards and is updated on a regular basis, making learning even more suitable for students in the competitive world.

-Imparting technical education is a costly affair and mostly the government has the regular funding to finance the changing infrastructural needs.
-This allows the candidates studying in the IITs a great chance to have an edge over others in terms of knowledge and can achieve success in life.
+Providing technical education is an expensive affair, and most governments have regular funds to meet changing infrastructure needs.
+This gives a great opportunity to the candidates studying at IITs to stay ahead of others in terms of knowledge and achieve success in life.

-IITs are spread across the country and each institution strives to be tagged as the best.
-Moreover, they also undertake the imparting of almost all the disciplines in the field of technical education making them the temples of education.
-IITs operate under the Ministry of Human Resource and Development and are autonomous bodies that can impart degrees on their own which are recognised worldwide.
+IITs are spread across the country, and each institution strives to be tagged as the best.
+Moreover, they also undertake the imparting of almost all the disciplines in the field of technical education, making them the temples of education.
+IITs operate under the Ministry of Human Resource and Development and are autonomous bodies that can impart degrees on their own that are recognized worldwide.

-In recent years, the central governments have given extensive attention to the development of IITs in every state of the country.
-Admission to IITs is achieved through the Joint Entrance Exam or JEE which is conducted each year and the students have to clear the examination in two phases – JEE (Main) and JEE (Advanced) – making them eligible for admission to the IITs.
+In recent years, the central government has given extensive attention to the development of IITs in every state of the country.
+Admission to IITs is achieved through the Joint Entrance Exam, or JEE, which is conducted each year, and the students have to clear the examination in two phases: JEE (main) and JEE (advanced), making them eligible for admission to the IITs.

-Once the students achieve an All India Rank (AIR) in the JEE examination, they can then sit for counselling sessions which award them a choice as per rank and also the institution’s location.
-JEE also makes sure that you have a state rank which makes you eligible for state universities as well.
+Once the students achieve an All India Rank (AIR) in the JEE examination, they can then sit for counseling sessions, which award them a choice as per rank and also the institution’s location.
+JEE also makes sure that you have a state rank, which makes you eligible for state universities as well.

-Hovering under the direct leadership of the Government of India and the Ministry of HRD there are 23 IITs, namely Delhi, Kanpur, Bhilai, Jammu, Mandi, Jodhpur, Bombay, Guwahati, Hyderabad, Goa, Ropar, Roorkee, etc. These institutions are the harbingers of the highest quality technical education in our country and have delivered some of the finest and most appropriate education centers which have provided India with quality engineers and professionals who for long have taken the flag of the country ahead in all directions worldwide.
+Under the direct leadership of the Government of India and the Ministry of HRD, there are 23 IITs, namely Delhi, Kanpur, Bhilai, Jammu, Mandi, Jodhpur, Bombay, Guwahati, Hyderabad, Goa, Ropar, Roorkee, etc. These institutions are the harbingers of the highest quality technical education in our country and have delivered some of the finest and most appropriate education centers, which have provided India with quality engineers and professionals who for long have taken the flag of the country ahead in all directions worldwide.